Determine if Centralized Deployment of add-ins works for your organization

 Contacting Microsoft for support

-If you or your users encounter problems loading the add-in while using Office apps for the web (Word, Excel, etc.), which were centrally deployed, you may need to contact Microsoft support (learn how.
+If you or your users encounter problems loading the add-in while using Microsoft 365 apps for the web (Word, Excel, etc.), which were centrally deployed, you may need to contact Microsoft support (learn how.
 Provide the following information about your Microsoft 365 environment in the support ticket.

 Tenant ID (learn how)